 Workarounds for previous versions of Outlook

-If you are using a previous version of Outlook, then the above Registry key will not work.
+When you are using a previous version of Outlook, then the above Registry key will not work.
 To still prevent you from sending the mail with the wrong account by accident, you can use one of the workarounds below.

 The add-in solutions also give you greater flexibility.
 Some allow you to also prompt for replies and forwards or to predefine for which addresses which account should be used.